Synival/BaseMUD/README.md

 * Doors are now properly closed and locked and both sides when loading zones.
 This fixes some resets as well.
 * Lots and lots of warning messages for mismatched doors or keys when loading zones.
-  This produces some warning messages from the stock zones - which are warranted.
+  This produces some warning messages from the stock zones (which are warranted).
-* Fast healing is only active when not standing or fighting.
+* Fast healing is only active when sitting, resting, or sleeping.
-* Meditation is only active when sitting or resting, and NOT fighting.
+* Meditation is only active when sitting or resting.
-* NPCs now say their spells when casting just like players.
 * New messages for passing through doors (for both sides).
 * Tweaked some stat tables very slightly to allow for steady progression in areas that looked like oversights.